sbowman/migrations/v2/README.md

 * Update docs:
     * migrations.applied and migrations.rollback vs schema_migrations
     * how embedded rollbacks work
-    * removal of deprecated and unused features
+    * removal of deprecated and unused features: s3, async, notx
+    * addition of options
     * switch to postgresql only
+    * MIGRATIONS env variable
+    * /stop annotation
     * cli

 ## Development and Testing Notes